awslabs/gluonts/docs/tutorials/hyperparameter_tuning/hp_tuning_with_optuna.md

 ## Training and predict

-Now We can begin with GulonTS's pre-built DeepAR estimator after tuning its hyperparameters by optuna.
-The next process consists of training a model, producing forecasts, and evaluating the results.
+Now we can retrain the model on the training data using the optimal hyperparameters.
+The next process consists of training the model, producing forecasts, and evaluating the results.

 ```python